skx/yal/README.md

 Although this implementation is clearly derived from the [make a lisp](https://github.com/kanaka/mal/) series there are a couple of areas where we've implemented special/unusual things:

-* Type checking
+* Type checking for function parameters
+  * Via a `:type` suffix.
+For example `(lambda (a:string b:number) ..`.
-* Optional parameters
+* Optional parameters for functions.

-Both of these are visible only in the definition of functions.

-Any parameter which is prefixed by `&` becomes optional, as you can see in this example:
+  * Any parameter which is prefixed by `&` is optional.
+  * If not specified then `nil` is assumed.

+Here's what the optional parameters look like in practice:

 ```lisp
 (define foo (lambda (a &b &c)  (print "A:%s B:%s C:%s\n", a b c)))